Tales of the Midwives

 A Midwife's Guide to Healing Herbs

 Join the Lynchburg Museum for the second installment of our “Women with Women” exhibit programs, as we explore "A Midwife’s Guide to Healing Herbs".
 Guest speaker Leslie Payne will be sharing her knowledge of healing herbs used in todays practice of the ancient art of Midwifery.
-The afternoon will engage all the senses as Lesley introduces both fresh and dried varieties of herbs, spices, tisanes, and teas.
+The afternoon will engage all the senses as Leslie introduces both fresh and dried varieties of herbs, spices, tisanes, and teas.
 Expect a lively discussion with a question and answer session to follow.

 View Event →